 Guess what?
 You now look like a baking ninja.

 This torte is a classically dense, rich dessert.
 The darker the chocolate you use, the more intense it will be; I prefer 70% chocolate, though you could use 63% if you like, or semi-sweet, or even milk chocolate if you're of that ilk.
-Hazelnuts rounds out this cake with a wonderfully toasty flavor, while a healthy dose of vanilla provides a gently sweet aroma to balance out all that dark chocolate.
-I add a touch of cinnamon for a little something-something, and if you like, you could even double that amount for a little something-something extra.
+The hazelnuts round out this cake with a wonderfully toasty flavor, while a healthy dose of vanilla provides a gently sweet aroma to balance out all that dark chocolate.
+I add a pinch of cinnamon for a little something-something, and if you like, you could even double that amount for a little something-something extra.

 6 ounces dark chocolate (65-70%), chopped